European Federation of Periodontology: The EFP in the media

 Articles about the EFP, its work, and its campaigns have appeared in both the specialist and the general media in various countries.
 Such articles include:

 “The economic burden of tooth decay is highest in deprived groups”, BDJ Team 12, 60 (2025).

 “Gum health: A key indicator of women’s overall well-being”.
 Medical Express, 7 March 2025.

 “Why Oral Hygiene is Crucial to Your Overall Health”, New York Times, 7 May 2023.

 "Why the health of your gums could save your life".The Times, 16 February, 2021.

 “Hormone haben Einfluss auf Mundgesundheit von Frauen“, Kleine Zeitung, 12 May 2025.

 “Hormone beeinflussen Mundgesundheit”, Science.orf.at, 12 May 2025.

 “Eltern sollten Kindern die Angst vor dem Zahnarzt nehmen”, Familiii, 15 May 2025.

 Structure of the EFP

 The EFP’s executive committee consists of the president, the president-elect, the two most recent past presidents, the secretary general, the treasurer, and two elected members.
 The president serves a one-year term, while the other committee members are elected for terms of three years.

 The executive committee discusses all actions that should be taken by the EFP and prepares them for discussion and approval at the annual general assembly, which consists of representatives of the EFP-affiliated national societies of periodontology.

-Seven committees have been formed to meet the needs of the objectives that EFP has set: the congress committee, European projects committee, communications committee, nominating committee, education committee, scientific affairs committee, workshop committee.
+Seven committees have been formed to meet the needs of the objectives that EFP has set: the congress committee, European projects committee, communications & engagement committee, nominating committee, education committee, scientific affairs committee, workshop committee.
 There are also committees for each edition of EuroPerio and Perio Master Clinic.